cloud-marcel/Optimizing-an-ML-Pipeline-in-Azure/README.md

 ![png](images/HyperDrive/Best_algorithm_params.png)

 ## AutoML
-AutoML is a new feature of the Azure Cloud to automate the time consuming, iterative tasks of machine learning model development.
+AutoML is a new feature of the Azure ML Workspace to automate the time consuming, iterative tasks of machine learning model development.
 In contrast to Hyperparameter tuning with HyperDrive, you don't need a model which is specified by the ML engineer before the training.
 Rather AutoML finds a model by using different algorithms and parameters trying to improve the specified metrics.

 The orchestration is done in the same Notebook, but you do not need a training script here.
 ![png](images/AutoML/Architecture_automl.png)
-In the first step I received the data from the same URL  above.
+In the first step I received the data from the same URL .
 The splitting of the dataset into training and test data in the same ratio as with HyperDrive was done with the `random_split` method of `TabularDatasetFactory` class.
 The AutoML engine only works with a cleaned training dataset.
 For this reason, I used the `clean_data` method from the `train.py` script.

-The implemented AutoML Config looks as follows:
+The implemented AutoML configuration looks as follows:
 ```
 automl_config = AutoMLConfig(
     experiment_timeout_minutes=25,